 Having served The Hills District in Sydney for more than 50 years, almost every family will have a connection to us.
 We are also easily accessed, as we are conveniently located on Windsor Road, opposite Rouse Hill Town Centre.

-Castlebrook was commissioned in the early 1960’s as Australian Memorial Park when a 180 acre property was converted into a non-sectarian, perpetual care memorial park.
+Castlebrook was commissioned in 1962 as Australian Memorial Park when a 180 acre property was converted into a non-sectarian, perpetual care memorial park.

 The Chapel and Crematorium were commissioned in 1973.